Digital X-Rays

 One of the most significant features of dental digital x-rays is that, with the proper additional software, dentists can use a technique known as subtractive radiography.
 This means that new x-ray images can be compared with older ones from the same patient.
 This comparison is performed digitally, by the computer, meaning that it will sometimes catch differences that would escape detection in a visual comparison.
 The patient is the one who benefits most from this because potential problems can often be seen and caught earlier by this method than they would have been.

-If you desire to take care of your families dental health then contact us today at (403) 257-1180!
+If you desire to improve your smile and potentially your quality of life then contact us today at (403) 257-1180